kusaldushmantha/wallet-api-rest/README.md

     - All external connectors such as cache and database has proper connection and read timeouts set.
     - Idempotency keys stored in redis for faster retrieval and TTL based clean up and uses atomic `SETNX` redis operation.
+    - Instead of setting database level transactional isolation level, query level isolation is used for better performance.

 ---